Lancetnik/Propan/docs/docs/en/getting_started/1_quick-start.md

 ```
 </div>

-Now you can enjoy a new development experience!
+Enjoy your new development experience!

 ??? tip "Don't forget to stop test broker container"
     ```bash